Ready to Make a Donation?

 Gone are the days when California’s food banks could offer only canned and packaged food.
 While these are still valuable items at our food distributions, today fresh produce accounts for over half of the food distributed by many of our food banks.

-More than 100 growers contribute more than 50 varieties of produce to Farm to Family.
-The result is more than 150 million pounds of California farm products being distributed each year to the California Association of Food Banks’ 44 member food banks and their network of 6,000 schools, churches, senior centers, soup kitchens and other community venues.
+More than 160 growers contribute about 50 varieties of produce to Farm to Family.
+The result is more than 160 million pounds of California farm products being distributed each year to the California Association of Food Banks’ over 40 member food banks and their network of 6,000 schools, churches, senior centers, soup kitchens and other community venues.
 See how it works.